mongodb/specifications/source/sessions/driver-sessions.rst

 :2018-10-11: Session pools must be cleared in child process after fork
 :2019-05-15: A ServerSession that is involved in a network error MUST be discarded
-:2019-10-22: Drivers may defer checking if a deployment supports sessions until the first operation performed with a session
+:2019-10-22: Drivers may defer checking if a deployment supports sessions until the first
+:2021-04-08: Updated to use hello and legacy hello
+:2021-04-08: Adding in behaviour for load balancer mode.
 :2020-05-26: Simplify logic for determining sessions support
-:2021-04-08: Updated to use hello and legacy hello